 Up until now, you couldn’t pay me to eat a raw beet.

 Cooked beets, I love.
-But here’s the thing- raw beets smell like the earth.
+But to me, raw beets smell like the earth.
 The earth smells like dirt.
 So I’ve only assumed that raw beets taste awful, yet I’ve never actually tried them.

 Meet Chioggia beet; the hypnotizing, mesmerizing, candy cane beet.
 It’s an heirloom variety from Chioggia, Italy.
 Apparently, when you cook them the swirls will blur together.
-So if you want to maintain its natural beauty, you have no choice but to eat them raw.
-Hello inspiration!
+So if you want to maintain its natural beauty, you should try them raw.

 The verdict?
 Delicious.
 Raw Chioggia beets do not taste like dirt.
 Believe it or not, they actually taste very mild.
 Almost milder than cooked beets if that’s even possible.
 The flavor and texture is so unique I can’t compare it to anything, not even itself.

 The key to this dish is to slice everything as thin as possible and let it marinate in the bowl for a bit.
-Using a mandolin works best for this.
+Using a mandolin is perfect for this.
 The acidity from the dressing softens the beets, kind of like coleslaw.
 If it’s too clunky, it’s going to be too crunchy.

 - 1 bunch of Chioggia beets